Before You Start Planting Grass Seed

 If you’re learning how to plant grass seed, you should know a few basic things first.

 - A healthy lawn needs good soil.
-Most turfgrasses prefer neutral soils.
+Most turfgrasses prefer soils with a neutral pH.
 To be sure that your efforts aren’t in vain, always perform a soil test first and make the recommended amendments.

 - Feed your new grass with a starter fertilizer for lawns.
 The nutrients in starter fertilizer encourage the grass seed to germinate properly and quickly develop a root system.

-- Don’t apply a weed preventer product when seeding grass.
-You can control weeds only after you’ve mown new grass seedlings at least four times.
+- Don’t apply a weed preventer when seeding grass.
+You should only control weeds after you’ve mown new grass seedlings at least four times.
+Any weed preventer applied when you sow seed will prevent germination or kill immature seedlings.
+Our times.
 Any weed controls applied when you sow seed will prevent germination or kill immature seedlings.

 When using lawn treatments or lawn-care products, always follow package directions regarding proper clothing, protective equipment, application procedures and safety precautions.

-Selecting the Best Grass Seed for Your Home
+Selecting the Best Grass Seed for Your Yard

 Grass seed labels describe specific care requirements — such as light tolerance, hardiness and resistance to drought — for that particular species of grass.
 Turfgrasses are either cool-season grasses or warm-season grasses.
 In general, where you live determines your lawn type.

-On the map, cool-season grasses are suited for areas shaded in blue.
+Cool-season grasses are suited for areas shaded in blue on the map.
 Warm-season grasses grow well in the areas shaded in brown.
-In the transition zone (green on the map), mixtures or blends of warm- and cool-season grasses are sometimes required.
-Normally the transition zone has more success with the cool-season grasses over the warm-season varieties.
+In the green transition zone, blends or mixes of warm- and cool-season grasses are sometimes required.
+Normally, the transition zone has more success with the cool-season grasses over the warm-season varieties.
 Additional factors — such as altitude, the amount of sun and shade, degree of foot traffic, and availability of water — affect the success of a turfgrass variety.
 See our guide Choose the Right Grass for Your Lawn to learn about different types of grass seed.

 Warm-Season Grasses

 The major warm-season varieties are Bahia, Bermuda, centipede, St. Augustine and zoysia.
 If you decide to go with Bermuda grass seed, check out our Bermuda Grass Buying Guide.
-Here are some quick facts about growing grass for best heat tolerance:
+Here are some quick facts about growing a warm-season grass:

 - Should be seeded from March through September, depending on your specific location and weather patterns